Kill One, Others Get Stronger

 - World of Warcraft features a raid boss battle against a group of three enemy generals known as the Assembly of Iron; as each one falls, they unleash a unique power called Supercharge which increases the damage that the survivors do by 25%.
 When only one remains, they receive a nasty new ability.
 Raids must choose the order careful, lest they find themselves swiftly overwhelmed by the power the last one standing possesses.
 Killing the strongest boss last nets the raid higher-level items.

-- Used twice in the Mists of Pandaria expansion.
+- Used three times in the Mists of Pandaria expansion.
 The Protectors of the Endless function similar to the Assembly, complete with better drops for killing the strongest boss last.
-The boss Horridon will enrage if the raid kills his companion mini-boss first and vastly increase the damage done to the tanks.
+The boss Horridon will enrage if the raid kills his companion mini-boss first and vastly increase the damage done to the tanks (If you defeat Horridon first, however, Jalak disappears, and you win).
+Additionally, in the Paragons of the Klaxxi boss encounter, every time you kill one of the three enemies out at a time, the other two receive a stack of a damage-increasing buff.

 - City of Heroes features the Vengeance power, which provides a powerful and relatively long-lasting team wide buff when cast on a defeated ally.
 The version of it used by Lieutenant-level members of the Nemesis faction might be a better fit for the trope, however - they are able to unleash the power as they are defeated, described in game as the loss of a good leader enraging the team.